Skip to content

 About the author

-Declan Cassidy is a 15-year-old student at Perkins School for the Blind who has held a lifelong interest in accessibility and advocacy.
+Declan Cassidy is a student at Perkins School for the Blind who has held a lifelong interest in accessibility and advocacy.
 In his free time, he enjoys reading, writing, music, art, and of course, being a disability advocate!

 Want more stories about disability pride, accessibility and advocacy?